Assistant Professor, International Health

 - Email: email@example.com

-- Impact of Services for Orphans and Vulnerable Children in Mozambique
+- Longitudinal Orphans and Vulnerable Children Study in Zambia

 Washington, DC: USAID Project SEARCH; 2012 Nov.